metiago/metiago.github.io/_posts/2017-02-12-java-apache-camel-xml.md

 tags: apache camel java
 ---

-## What is Camel ?

-I wrote a brief introduction about Apache Camel in this [post](2017-02-08-java-apache-camel.md)

 ## XML Example

 When working with heterogeneous systems sometimes we need to integrate them using an XML file.